William-La/cs124/docs/design.md

 User Testing
 ------------
+We had one user go through the application and she gave great feedback on two key parts.
+She mentioned that removing the text was a good idea as it can create feelings to “rush” through tasks to receive a message.
+When we told her that we used to have a message that said “Oh no!
+No more tasks to do” she mentioned that any text could make a user more anxious about their productivity.
+Therefore, we decided to remove the text altogether.
+Then, she mentioned that the filter icon was a bit confusing and did not look like something she would obviously tap at first glance.
+When I mentioned we were thinking about using a dropdown, she agreed that a dropdown is more obvious to a user than there are options hidden below.
+[OLD]

 For user testing, we conducted two tests with two different users.
 One user was an avid to-do list user while another user didn’t use them quite often.
 While they went through the screens, they enjoyed the colors and were able to speak out about their actions easily.
 One point the avid to-do list user mentioned was our broken heart emoji on the “empty tasks” screen sparked a bit of anxiety that she had no tasks to complete and it confused her on why it was sad.
 While going through the dropdown boxes, one user was confused at first with the “Edit” and “Delete” options but once they saw the next screen they realized that you could edit and delete the tasks.
 Overall, both of them enjoyed the colors and felt it was simple enough to use, and were eager to see how we’d improve it.

 ### Updating the empty task screen based on user feedback